Igor Tudor: Marseille

 On 4 July 2022, Tudor was named as the next manager of Marseille in the French Ligue 1.
 In the 2022–23 UEFA Champions League, Marseille were knocked out after finishing bottom of their group, following a 2–1 home loss against Tottenham Hotspur.

 On 1 June 2023, Tudor announced that he was to part ways with the French club at the end of the season, stating in an official press release of his "tiredness" with the club.
-Upon his departure from the club, Tudor had secured a third place finish in Ligue 1, therefore guaranteeing Marseille a place in the 2023–24 UEFA Champions League qualification stage.
+Upon his departure from the club, Tudor had secured a third-place finish in Ligue 1, therefore guaranteeing Marseille a place in the 2023–24 UEFA Champions League qualification stage.

-Return to Italy
+Lazio

 On 18 March 2024, Tudor signed with Serie A club Lazio after Maurizio Sarri resigned.
 The same year on 5 June, he resigned from his position at the end of 2023–24 season.

+Juventus return

 On 23 March 2025, Tudor replaced Thiago Motta as head coach of Serie A club Juventus.
 This appointment marked the first time Juventus had appointed a foreign manager since Didier Deschamps in the 2006–07 season.
 He eventually guided the club to the fourth place of league table and Champions League qualification at the end of the 2024–25 season.
 On 13 June, Tudor signed a contract extension that kept him in the club until 2028.
 In his first Champions League match with Juventus, he oversaw a 4–4 home draw against Borussia Dortmund, managed by Niko Kovač, 25 years after a 4–4 draw between Juventus and Hamburg in which both had scored as players.
 Tudor was sacked by Juventus on 27 October, a day after the team lost 1–0 away to Lazio, extending their winless run to eight games, ending his tenure after seven months in charge.

+Tottenham Hotspur

+On 13 February 2026, Tudor agreed a deal to become head coach of Tottenham until the end of the 2025–26 season, following the dismissal of Thomas Frank.
+His first five Premier League matches in charge produced four defeats and one draw, leaving Spurs a single point above the relegation zone and prompting scrutiny of his position.
+After a further run of poor results, and following the death of his father seven days earlier, he left the club by mutual consent on 29 March 2026.